linzhangUCA/r1b_doc/docs/electrical/schematic.md

 ## Power Management

-The MCB receives two sources of DC power and supply them to the components on board.
+The MCB receives two sources of DC power and supply them to the components on the board.

 1. 7.4V (nominal) for Pololu TB6612FNG motor driver carrier.
 2. 5V for Raspberry Pi Pico (optional), HC-SR04 distance sensor, motor encoders.